Menomonee River

-The Menomonee River is one of three primary rivers in Milwaukee, Wisconsin, along with the Kinnickinnic River and Milwaukee River.
+The Menomonee River is a river in southeastern Wisconsin, United States.
+Originating in Germantown, Wisconsin, the river is 33.0 mi long and flows east toward Milwaukee, where it joins the Milwaukee River and the Kinnickinnic River before emptying into Lake Michigan.

 Description

 Named after the Menomonee (also spelled Menominee) Indians, the word was given to the Menomonee people by the Chippewa people, and in the Chippewa language literally means "rice eaters" referring to the abundant wild rice that once grew along its shores in the Menomonee Valley.
 A tributary of the Milwaukee River, it is the most industrialized within the Milwaukee River Basin.